farirpgs/fari-games/public/documents/cezar-capacle/push.md

 > I’ll use the suggested structure to come up with my mission.
 Let’s say:
 >
-> "**ENTITY** wants to **DESTROY + RESOURCE**, so you must **FIND + ENTITY** otherwise **CHANGE + KNOWLEDGE.**"
+> "A foe wants to **DESTROY + RESOURCE**, so you must **FIND + ENTITY** otherwise **CHANGE + KNOWLEDGE.**"
 >
 > I think I can work with that.
 Let’s refine it:
 >
-> *"The Brothers of the Beast learned the location of The Serpent Scepter.
+> _"The Brothers of the Beast learned the location of The Serpent Scepter.
 If they destroy it, the Lizard Folk won’t believe in the return of the Cobra King anymore, and will then join the sinister brotherhood.
-You must find the king's lost daughter, the only one who can wield the scepter and avoid this disaster."*
+You must find the king's lost daughter, the only one who can wield the scepter and avoid this disaster."_

 ### The Matrix